 By having one karabiner clearly defined as for the rope means that if you were to go sports climbing and take a few falls the karabiner that has been attached to bolt may well suffer from dinks leaving potentially sharp edges.
 If you were to clip this damaged karabiner to the rope and fall you will probably damage your rope.

-A tweak you may find useful where to make a move up to reach a bolt is too tenuous is to make a ‘gripper clipper’.
+A tweak you may find useful, where making a move up to reach a bolt is too tenuous, is to make a ‘gripper clipper’.
 With some tape and your hold cleaning toothbrush you can create one mini clip-stick to add to your rack.
-An improvised mini clip stick – the gripper clipper, if you need to stretch to clip in situ gear, one of these can be a god-send.
-Some people now carry a longer (up to 6m) clip-stick around with them; for clipping the bolts on a sports route, placing a rst wire or brushing holds which are out of reach.
+An improvised mini clip stick – the gripper clipper, if you need to stretch to clip in situ gear, one of these can be a godsend.
+Some people now carry a longer (up to 6m) clip-stick around with them; for clipping the bolts on a sports route, placing a first wire or brushing holds which are out of reach.

 There are several correct ways to clip a karabiner as a running belay and many more incorrect ways.
 You may be surprised how many people get it wrong or fumble every time they go to clip a rope into what can only be described as the most common piece of climbing equipment.
 Clipping quickdraws then is a fundamental skill for the lead climber.